gnimmel/NodeJS-Twilio-Simple-Server/readme.md

 - Download and install Node.js (instructions (here)[http://nodejs.org/#download]).
 - Download and install required dependencies with (NPM)[https://github.com/isaacs/npm].
-- After deploying to your desired hosting platform, use the /incoming URL as the SMS request URL for your Twilio phone number.
+- After deploying to your desired hosting platform, use the /incoming URL as the SMS Request URL for your Twilio phone number.